Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/lea-immenkamp/project-description.md

 # Data

-You find the data in the Excel tabs “Intervention data” and “questionaire”
+You find the [Data.xlsx](data.xlsx) in the Excel tabs “Intervention data” and “questionaire”

 1. Quality index prior to the intervention The variables i1t0 to i5t0 capture five behavioural indicators prior to the intervention.